 ENTERING AND LEAVING THE COUNTRY

-Citizens of the Republic of Serbia need a visa to enter Mexico.
-The visa is free for a stay that is not of a lucrative nature, and is obtained at the Embassy of Mexico in Belgrade.
+To enter Mexico, citizens of the Republic of Serbia need a valid passport or travel document, as well as a Mexican visa.
+The visa is free of charge for a stay that is not of a lucrative nature, and is obtained at the Embassy of Mexico in Belgrade.

 SOCIAL SECURITY AGREEMENT